Landing Page Trends To Get Your Inspo Running In 2022

 Look at that one:

-I found this one on Facebook and it is some pretty good landing page copy.
+I found this one on Facebook and it is a pretty good landing page copy.
 Also, I loved the video, so I clicked on it and got redirected here:

 The copy matches, the colors do so as well and if you’ve watched the video, the visuals do the same thing.